jlangch/venice/README.md

 ## Overview

-Venice is a Lisp dialect born from the need for a safe, sandboxed general-purpose and scripting language.
+Venice is a Lisp dialect born from the need for a safe, sandboxed, general-purpose, and scripting language.
 It shares with Lisp the code-as-data philosophy and a powerful macro system.

 Venice is mainly a functional programming language focusing on immutable, persistent data structures.